jmayaalv/graffito/README.md

 We have been using Graffito internally in a medium size Pathom 3 app.
 The graphql queries we have tested in top of Graffito are relatively simple.
 We haven't yet tested more advanced features like Fragment, aliases, variables.
 ETC.

+## Previus Work

+Graffito has been heavily inspired by the ides from [Graffiti](https://github.com/denisidoro/graffiti) and this [discussion](https://github.com/wilkerlucio/pathom3/discussions/18).

 ## License